jgroma/nc-news/README.md

 NC_News is an API that retrieves data about dummy articles, topics, comments and users.
-The database used to store this information is PostgreSQL hosted on ElephantSQL.
+The database used to store this information is PostgreSQL hosted on Supabase (edit: previously it was hosted on ElephantSQL which has been discountinued).

 The endpoints.json file shows all available API endpoints.
 Alternatively, on the hosted version, "/api" endpoint will list all the available endpoints and their desciptions.